jaseemabid/blog/about.md

 # Hi!
 I'm Jaseem Abid 👋

-I'm a computer programmer at interested in compilers, distributed systems, programming languages and Haskell.
+I'm a computer programmer interested in compilers, distributed systems, programming languages and Haskell.

 I'm an extrovert who loves meeting people.
 Talk to me about religion, politics,